MLSTRUCT/MLSTRUCT-FP/README.rst

 Description
 -----------

-This repo contains the base library to load and parse floor plans from MLSTRUCT-FP dataset, which contains over 954 large-scale floor plans images, alongside annotations for their walls in JSON format.
-The database loader just loads in memory the Floor, Walls, and Slab' objects, and also offers methods to create custom images from floor plans by applying a crop, a rotation, and custom scaling.
+This repo contains the base library to load and parse floor plans from the MLSTRUCT-FP dataset, which contains over 954 large-scale floor plan images, alongside annotations for their walls in JSON format.
+The database loader just loads in memory the Floor, Walls, and Slab objects, and also offers methods to create custom images from floor plans by applying a crop, a rotation, and a custom scaling.

 The images can be generated from the real rasterized plan, or by using the polygons stored in the